 - One or two supervisors from members of the academic staff of the University will be appointed by the Academic Board of the Otago Medical School on the recommendation of the Head of Department concerned.
 The primary supervisor shall be an academic staff member (at the level of lecturer or research fellow or above) of the University of Otago.
 At least one supervisor shall normally be from within the Otago Medical School.

 - Candidates for the degree shall be full-time and may not hold any position of emolument or attend any other course without the approval of the Head of Department concerned.

 The requirements for the degree shall be completed within one year of commencing the programme.

 - The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.

 - The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate to the Convener of Examiners.

 - Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options as specified in clause (d) below.

 - The examiners may recommend that a thesis:

-- be accepted subject to amendments being made at the discretion, and to the satisfaction, of the Head of Department concerned;
+- be accepted subject to minor corrections made at the discretion, and to the satisfaction, of the Convener of Examiners;

 - does not meet the criteria for the award of the degree, but may be revised and resubmitted for examination;